 - Provide high quality, New Jersey-focused news across multiple platforms;

-- Actively engage traditionally underserved audiences with relevant news, information and community building initiatives; and
+- Actively engage people and communities of color with relevant news, information and community-building initiatives; and

 - Encourage meaningful, ongoing civic dialogue and community participation.